Regional Agency for Friulian Language: Memorandums of understanding

 Additionally, the Agency signed a series of memorandums of understanding and launched several collaboration projects with prominent Friulian entities for the promotion of the language in all sectors of society.
 The memorandums include several activities such as the translation of information and promotional material, the implementation of joint events and multilingual information campaigns.

 Following are a few names of entities that established a collaboration with the Agency, which proves the diversity of the scope of the activities carried out: Mittelfest – a festival of music, dance, theatre and visual arts from Central European countries; Isontina Ambiente s.r.l. – the company manages the environmental services in 25 municipalities of the Province of Gorizia; Udinese Calcio S.p.A. (the local premier league soccer team); FUC – Società Ferrovie Udine-Cividale s.r.l. (the company that manages the Udine-Cividale railway services).

 European projects

-As a partner, the Agency has took part in several EU projects, including:
+As a partner, the Agency has taken part in several EU projects, including: